sib-swiss/immunology-in-bioinformatics-training/docs/exercises.md

 ## Host the website at github.io

-You can host your website by running the command:
+You can deploy your website as a github page by running the command:

 ```sh
 mkdocs gh-deploy
 ```

-It will be available within a few minutes at `[NAMESPACE].github.io/[REPONAME]`
+It will become available at `[NAMESPACE].github.io/[REPONAME]`.
+This can take more than an hour if you are deploying for the first time.
+The next time you update your website, it will usually take less then a minute.